kpfefferle/dotfiles/README.md

 defaults, and so on.
 Tweak this script, and occasionally run `dot` from time to time to keep your environment fresh and up-to-date.
 You can find this script in `bin/`.

+## Setting Up a New System

+1. Generate and upload an [SSH key for GitHub](https://github.com/settings/keys)